 I usually suggest that parents do not buy a fancy keyboard with many bells and whistles.
 Often these options only distract students from what they should be practicing! 🙂

-F. “Is there a cheap piano you would recommend to your students?”
+F. “What digital piano would you recommend to your students?”

-A simple digital piano or basic keyboard is sufficient to meet most needs of students until the intermediate level.
+Most simple digital pianos or basic piano keyboards are sufficient to meet most needs of students until the intermediate level.
 Most of these will cost $250-400*.
 Spending $600-800* will allow you to buy a piano that will last longer for your student.
 Although this may sound pricey, it is relatively inexpensive compared to most pianos.